 Salad Variations for Arugula Salad Dressing

-This fabulous dressing pairs really well with many, many salads; here are a few of my favorites:
+This delicious salad dressing pairs really well with many, many salads, creating a perfect side dish to go with most any meats.
+Here are a few of my favorites:

-- Roasted Beet Salad (I created this recipe just to go with this dressing!)
+- Roasted Beet Salad with Goat Cheese (I created this recipe just to go with this dressing!)

 - Broccoli Salad (in place of the Caesar dressing)